 Antidiabetic studies at Profil

-studies to elucidate the effects of various oral antidiabetics.
+and mode of action studies to elucidate the effects of various oral antidiabetics.
 The focus of this research has been the efficacy, safety and dose–response of the drug and its performance as an add-on therapy compared to other diabetes treatments.